plone/plone.directives.tiles/README.txt

   be associated with a template ``mytiles_templates/mytile.pt`` by default.
 * Unlike a view, the ``name()`` directive is required and should give a dotted name for the tile by convention.
+* Dictionary key access (``__getitem__()``) is defined to work as it does in a tile.
+In a standard grokked view, it will retrieve a macro from the template.
+In a tile, it is used as a traversal hook to set the tile id, and subsequently to look up views on the tile.
+See ``plone.tiles`` for details.
+* Similarly, standard grokked views have a ``url()`` method which can be used to construct a URL, possibly with query string parameters.
+For grokked tiles, this is replaced by a ``url`` read-only property, which returns the canonical tile URL, as per ``plone.tiles``.